 We believe this partnership [between National Geographic Society and the Angolan Ministries of Environment and Tourism] adds value in supporting our urgent efforts to preserve biodiversity in Angola.Paula Coelho,

 Minister of Environment for Angola, December 2018

-Dynamic Planet has worked as a facilitator for the Okavango team since the project’s inception, including connecting partners, technical experts and funders.
+Dynamic Planet has worked as a facilitator for the Okavango team since the project’s inception by connecting partners, technical experts and funders.

-For more on the Okavango Wilderness Project: nationalgeographic.org/projects/okavango/
+For more information on Okavango Wilderness Project, please click here.

-Dynamic Planet is leading the resource development and fund structure to support National Geographic’s Last Wild Places.
+Dynamic Planet led the resource development and structuring to support National Geographic’s Last Wild Places.
 This includes the creation of new protected areas, as well as improving effective management – moving sites towards mature operations and, where possible, financial independence.
-By working with best-in-class field partners, we are developing a blended finance solution for the replication and scale of well-managed wild places for the benefit of all.
+By working with best-in-class field partners, we developed a blended finance solution for the replication and scale of well-managed wild places for the benefit of all.

 For more on Last Wild Places, please click here.